maddevsio/mad-location-manager/README.md

 - Using [Madgwick filter](http://x-io.co.uk/open-source-imu-and-ahrs-algorithms/)
 - Using virtual "rotation vector" sensor.

-Best results show madgwick and rotation vector sensor, but Madgwick filter should be used when we know sensor frequency.
-Android doesn't provide such information, so best solution here is to use virtual rotation vector sensor.
+Best results show Madgwick filter and ROTATION_VECTOR sensor, but Madgwick filter should be used when we know sensor frequency.
+Android doesn't provide such information.
+We can set minimum frequency, but it could be much higher then specified.
+Also we need to provide gain coefficient for each device.
+So best solution here is to use virtual ROTATION_VECTOR sensor.
 You can get more details from current project's wiki.

 ## Issues